-The coordinates of all CORS are computed daily, with easily available charts, spreadsheets and data files.
-Additionally, CORS sites and all CORS access tools modernize as the GNSS constellations modernize.
+The coordinates of all CORS are computed daily by NGS and made available to the public through easily available charts, spreadsheets and data files.
+Additionally, CORS sites and all CORS access tools will be modernized as the GNSS constellations modernize.

-The CORS network serves the public by supporting real-time positioning in a variety of ways, directly and indirectly, without competing with the private sector or local governmental initiatives.
+The CORS network serves the public by supporting real-time positioning complementing (without competing against) private and local government initiatives.